oskros/MF_run_counter/README.md

-# Diablo 2 MF run counter
+# MF Run Counter
+Run counter for Diablo 2, created by oskros#1889 with ongoing development since August 2019.

 You can find a video where I describe the application in detail here
-**(NB: Not fully up to date - this video is missing explanation of new features such as "automode", "autocompletion of item names" and "grail tracking")**:
+**(NB: Video is outdated and missing several new important features, such as "automode", "autocompletion of item names" and "grail tracking")**:
 https://www.youtube.com/watch?v=e4vcg8MdvrY